ianmsimpson1319/ohiohydrologyMLR/README.md

 # ohiohydrologyMLR
-To get specfic parameter values for model equations type in: summary(V_MLR.5) summary(Q_MLR.6) summary(Q_MLR.8) and run code as a separate line.
+To get specfic parameter values for model equations type in: summary(V_MLR.5), summary(Q_MLR.6), summary(Q_MLR.8), and run code as a separate line.

 All inputs to the model should be in metric units:
-Rain fall depth - mm
+Rain fall depth - mm,
-Watershed area - ha
+Watershed area - ha,
-Average rain intenstity - mm/hr
+Average rain intenstity - mm/hr,
-Peak rain intensity - mm/hr
+Peak rain intensity - mm/hr,
-Slope and imperviousness inputs are in percent
+Slope and imperviousness inputs are in percent,
-Only land uses used in the paper can be input into any model
+Only land uses used in the paper can be input into any model,

 Inputs to the volume model include: "Rain.Depth.mm", "Area.ha", "Land.Use", and "Imperviousness,.percent".
 Predicted runoff volume is in cubic meters^(1/3).
 #example: type in code#